Yemen forces kill 12; insurgents wreck gas pipeline

 GAS PIPELINE

-Residents and officials said the 200 mile pipeline, which links gas fields in Maarib, east of Sanaa, to a $4.5 billion Total-led liquefied natural gas (LNG) plant, was attacked soon after the raids.
+Residents and officials said the 322 km pipeline, which links gas fields in Maarib, east of Sanaa, to a $4.5 billion (2.8 billion pounds) Total-led liquefied natural gas (LNG) plant, was attacked soon after the raids.

 Sources at Total told Reuters the pipeline was blown up in two places, stopping the supplies that feed the Belhaf LNG plant.
-Witnesses said flames were visible from several kilometers away.
+Witnesses said flames were visible from several kilometres away.

-The company evacuated nearly half its foreign staff to neighboring Djibouti, and sent some local and French engineers to start repairing the pipeline.
+The company evacuated nearly half its foreign staff to neighbouring Djibouti, and sent some local and French engineers to start repairing the pipeline.

 Three South Korean companies also hold stakes in the plant, Yemen's largest industrial project, which opened in 2009.